Bahrain Becomes Latest Arab Nation to Recognize Israel

-Bahrain has become the latest Arab nation to agree to normalize ties with Israel as part of a broader diplomatic push by President Donald Trump and his administration to fully integrate the Jewish state into the Middle East.
+Bahrain has become the latest Arab nation to agree to normalize ties with Israel as part of a broader diplomatic push by President Donald Trump and his administration to further ease the Jewish state's relative isolation in the Middle East and find common ground with nations that share its wariness of Iran.

 Trump announced the agreement on Friday, following a three-way phone call he had with Israeli Prime Minister Benjamin Netanyahu and Bahrain's King Hamad bin Isa Al Khalifa.
-The three leaders also issued a brief six-paragraph joint statement, attesting to the deal.
+The three leaders also issued a brief joint statement.

 “There’s no more powerful response to the hatred that spawned 9/11 than this agreement,” Trump told reporters at the White House.

-It represents another diplomatic win for Trump less than two months before the the presidential election and an opportunity to shore up support among pro-Israel evangelical Christians.
-Just last week, Trump announced agreements in principle for Kosovo to recognize Israel and for Serbia to move its embassy from Tel Aviv to Jerusalem.
+The agreement represents another diplomatic win for Trump less than two months before the presidential election and an opportunity to shore up support among pro-Israel evangelical Christians.
+Just last week, Trump announced a greements in principle for Kosovo to recognize Israel and for Serbia to move its embassy from Tel Aviv to Jerusalem.

+But it is a setback for Palestinian leaders, who have urged Arab nations to withhold recognition until they have secured an independent state.
+That was one of the few cards still held by Palestinians as peace talks remain stalled.

+“This is another stab in the back of the Palestinian cause, the Palestinian people and their rights,” said Wasel Abu Yousef, a senior Palestinian official.
+“It is a betrayal of Jerusalem and the Palestinians...
+We see absolutely no justification for this free normalization with Israel.”

-“This is a historic breakthrough to further peace in the Middle East,” Trump, Netanyahu and King Hamad said in the statement.
-“Opening direct dialogue and ties between these two dynamic societies and advanced economies will continue the positive transformation of the Middle East and increase stability, security, and prosperity in the region.”
+In the joint statement, Trump, Netanyahu and King Hamad called the agreement "a historic breakthrough to further peace in the Middle East.”

+“Opening direct dialogue and ties between these two dynamic societies and advanced economies will continue the positive transformation of the Middle East and increase stability, security, and prosperity in the region," they said.

 Like the UAE agreement, Friday’s Bahrain-Israel deal will normalize diplomatic, commercial, security and other relations between the two countries.
 Bahrain, along with Saudi Arabia, had already dropped a prohibition on Israeli flights using its airspace.
 Saudi acquiescence to the agreements has been considered key to the deals.